 Pupil questionnaires carried out as part of Pisa - an Organisation for Economic Co-operation and Development (OECD) programme - show that the UK lags behind countries like Japan, Romania, China and Thailand for the quality of relationships between teachers and pupils, the level of noise and disorder, and the amount of time it takes for a lesson to begin.

 Japan scored highest on all but one of the surveys.

 John Bangs, education trade union representative at the OECD, said cultural differences between countries explained the rankings.

-"In countries, such as Finland, lively behaviour is more likely to be accepted, whereas elsewhere it would be perceived as disruptive," he said.
+"In some countries, such as Finland, lively behaviour is more likely to be accepted, whereas in other countries this would be perceived as disruptive," he said.

-"It's interesting that many of the countries at the top of the Pisa academic rankings come further towards the bottom for behaviour.
+"It's interesting that many of the countries who are at the top of the Pisa academic rankings come further towards the bottom for behaviour.
 We must ask questions about this correlation."

 The Pisa researchers say they have found a trend towards more orderly classrooms overall, with many countries improving their ranking since the previous research in 2000.
-Statistics for 2009, released last month, show that discipline improved in 25 of the 38 countries in the study.
+Statistics for 2009, released last week, show that discipline improved in 25 of the 38 countries that take part in the study.

-Almost 74 per cent of UK pupils said teachers did not have to wait long for them to settle.
+Almost 74 per cent of UK pupils said their teachers did not have to wait long for them to settle down.
 Overall, the average was higher than the OECD average of 72.6 per cent.